arednch/phonebook/README.md

 - `olsr`: Path to the OLSR hosts file.
 Default: `/tmp/run/hosts_olsr`
 - `sysinfo`: URL from which to fetch AREDN sysinfo.
 Usually: `http://localnode.local.mesh/cgi-bin/sysinfo.json?hosts=1`
 - `server`: Phonebook acts as a server when set to true.
 Default: false
+- `ldap_server`: When the phonebook is running as a server, it also exposes an LDAP v3 server when set to true.
+Default: false

 Only relevant when running in **non-server / ad-hoc mode**: